 Everyone who invested in a major cryptocurrency earlier this year has become rich within a few months.
 Some investors who bought bitcoin earlier this year are now millionaires.
 Bitcoin is currently valued at more than $19,000.
 Mampilly believes that bitcoin, Ethereum and similar cryptocurrencies are going to crash.

-According to the official chart at Coindesk, people who bought bitcoin cryptocurrency earlier this year paid less than $1,000 per bitcoin.
-A $10,000 investment is now worth $190,000.
+According to the official chart at Coindesk, people who bought bitcoin cryptocurrency early in 2017 paid less than $1,000 per bitcoin.
+A $10,000 investment is now worth $100,000.
 The statistics are difficult to believe and hard to avoid, especially for those who did not invest in bitcoin when opportunity knocked at their investment portfolios.
 There are all kinds of stories floating through the internet about individuals who had bitcoin and then sold it or missed out on the opportunity to invest when prices were incredibly low.
 But the impending bitcoin bubble burst may leave them feeling a bit less ashamed of their decisions down the road.

-Paul Mampilly has stated that numerous investors have written him emails informing him that his negative emotions regarding bitcoin is due to the fact that he did not buy any cryptocurrencies when he had the chance.
+Paul Mampilly has stated that numerous investors have written him emails informing him that his negative emotions regarding bitcoin are due to the fact that he did not buy any cryptocurrencies when he had the chance.
 According to Paul Mampilly, nothing is further from the truth.
 Like all seasoned investors, Mampilly chooses his investments carefully, usually after a great deal of research and careful understanding of their nature.
 And cryptocurrency, by its very nature and in fact its very name, is nearly impossible to accurately value.
 It is a unique case in that it’s value is entirely based on what the public at large determines it to be.
 And if public interest wanes or doubt begins to creep in, we’ve seen how that somewhat arbitrary value can drop almost overnight.
-Mampilly’s friends expressed the same sentiments to him in 1999 when he said they were going to lose their money.
+Mampilly’s friends expressed the same sentiments about “missing out” to him in 1999 when he said they were going to lose their money.
 At that time, Tess began to ignore him.
 She refused to speak with Paul for several months.
 But ultimately, Mampilly was proven to have astutely predicted the burst and unfortunately had to watch many of his friends and fellow investors lose thousands, sometimes millions of dollars of their own money when the crash came along.

 The problem with an investment bubble is that investors become emotionally attached to their stock shares or cryptocurrencies.
 This often occurs as a direct result of that public excitement that is easy to be caught up in.
 People frequently miss the chance to sell their investments when the prices peak, and then they begin to feel desperate not to take any losses.
 They continue to look back at the former high prices and wait until the prices go up a second time.
 Unfortunately, a huge bubble does not wait for anyone.
 The bubble bursts unexpectedly.
-By the time the price goes down, investors have lost their fortunes and there’s no recovering for quite some time.
+By the time the price goes down and stays there, investors have lost their fortunes and there’s no recovering for quite some time.

 Obviously, Paul Mampilly’s former warning to avoid purchasing bitcoin was premature.
 It proved to outpace even the most optimistic initial expectations, something no one could have possibly predicted.
 Even as he acknowledges this is the case, he fervently believes that the cryptocurrency bubble is going to crash sometime in the near future.
 Mampilly points out that the price of bitcoin continues to rise simply because news reports state that bitcoin is rising, feeding into the frenzied rush of buyers—many of whom are not experienced investors and simply don’t want to miss out on this thrilling new investment all of their friends are making.
 Once everyone owns part of the huge bubble, the bubble can no longer contain itself and bursts into tiny fragments.
 Unhappy investors are then forced to accept the fact that their former impressive gains no longer exist.

 Paul Mampilly admits that his investments had been through several bubbles during the past 25 years.
+But that is the nature of investing—years and even decades on the market help savvy investors like Mampilly begin to develop an instinct for when market events like bubbles are occurring.
+For more than two decades, Mampilly has been an account manager managing millions of dollars for clients.
 He is firmly convinced that the cryptocurrency bubble is going to blow up leaving many investors without any funds.
-For more than two decades, Mampilly has been an account manager managing millions of dollars for clients.

 In addition, Mampilly has managed investment accounts for the Royal Bank of Scotland.
 He also managed the large Kinetics International hedge fund.
 Paul Mampilly invested his own money in a company that was in the process of developing a medication for treating muscular dystrophy.
 He sold his Sarepta Therapeutics shares at an impressive 2,000 percent gain within a year.